Keith-S-Thompson/crepl/README.md

 `crepl` uses Perl's
 [`Term::ReadLine`](https://metacpan.org/pod/Term::ReadLine) module,
-so it supports line editing.
+so it supports line editing -- but only if `Term::Readline::Gnu` or `Term::Readline::Perl` is installed.
+If not, `Term::ReadLine` falls back to a `Stub` implementation, which is not particularly useful (and can trigger a bug in older Perls).

 By default, the C program has `#include <stdio.h>` at the top (`#include <iostream>` for C++).
 More headers can be added to the